 On July 14th, Greenbrier executives visit the New York Stock Exchange (NYSE) to celebrate the 20-year anniversary of listing.
 To mark the occasion, Director Victoria McManus rings the closing bell.

 Greenbrier opens Plant 3, a wholly owned state-of-the-art manufacturing facility in Tlaxcala Mexico.
-Plant III expands Greenbrier’s flexible manufacturing footprint.
-The first railcars to roll off the lines at Plant 3 are gondolas and Greenbrier’s Tank Car of The Future.
+Plant 3 expands Greenbrier’s flexible manufacturing footprint.
+The first railcars to roll off the lines are gondolas and Greenbrier’s Tank Car of The Future.
 Today, the plant is known as Greenbrier Tlaxcala.

 Greenbrier launches articulated tug barge (ATB) Kirby 185-01 at Gunderson facility in Portland, Oregon, the largest barge ever manufactured in Gunderson’s storied history.